geri777/waweb-contacts-export/README.md

-# Export your Whatsapp contacts in Firefox
+# Export your Whatsapp contacts in CHROME ENGLISH

 With pure Javascript which you enter in the Dev Console of Firefox you can export your contacts along with the last message into a CSV File.